Ngalandou Diouf: Political career

-In the French National Assembly
+In the Chamber of Deputies

-In the Assembly, Diouf joined with the Gauche indépendante (Left Independents), connected to the Parti radical-socialiste of Camille Pelletan.
-With the German invasion of France in 1940, Diouf did not vote against the 10 July 1940 granting of power to the collaborationist regime of Marshal Petain, having already fled.
-Diouf had opposed the armistice with the Germans, even drafting an appeal on 19 June 1940 with the Guadeloupean Deputies Gratien Candace and Maurice Satineau to President Albert Lebrun that called on the government to continue the war in the colonies.
-The Massilia Deputies, a rump of 27 Assembly members, including Diouf, Édouard Daladier, Georges Mandel, Jean Zay, and Pierre Mendès-France, boarded the Massilia, a ship chartered to transport Assembly members to Casablanca, where they planned to set up a government in exile.
+In the Assembly, Diouf joined with the Independent Left, connected to the Radical-Socialist Party Camille Pelletan.
+Diouf fled France during the Battle of France and was not present to vote against the French Constitutional Law of 1940, which gave power to Philippe Pétain and Vichy France.
+Diouf had opposed the armistice with the Germans, even drafting an appeal on 19 June 1940 with the Guadeloupean deputies Gratien Candace and Maurice Satineau to President Albert François Lebrun that called on the government to continue the war in the colonies.

+Diouf was among the Massilia Deputies, a group of 27 deputies also including Édouard Daladier, Georges Mandel, Jean Zay, and Pierre Mendès-France.
+The group boarded the SS Massilia and fled to Casablanca in French Morocco, where they planned to set up a government-in-exile.
 After disembarking at Port-Vendres, the group, including Diouf, were arrested by collaborationist officials, but Diouf was not deported to face trial with the leadership.